intelsdi-x/swan/README.md

 ### Mock generation

 Mock generation is done by Mockery tool.
+Sometimes Mockery is not able to resolve all imports in file correctly.
-It's not deterministic, so we are vendoring our mocks.
+Developer needs to use it manually, that's why we are vendoring our mocks.

-To generate mocks go to desired package and ```mockery -name ".*" -case underscoer```
+To generate mocks go to desired package and ```mockery -name ".*" -case underscore```